 For a truly unique experience of viewing the Tak Bat ceremony, you can stay at Jumbo Guesthouse, located in a village 5km outside the city.
 The owner, Monica, will be happy to take you on an early morning walk to view Tak Bat in the village.
 This was one of the most memorable and special experiences of our trip.

 An interesting experience this morning viewing the daily Tak Bat alms giving in Luang Prabang, Laos.
 What has traditionally been a way for local Buddhists to give sticky rice to Monks to pay respect and for merit making for their families has turned into quite a spectacle for tourists along the main road in town.
 I joined a group of Media/Journalists for a talk with a Senior and Novice Monk over breakfast to gain their perspective on the current situation.
 I’ll share more soon on Two Can Travel.
 (Link in bio) #LuangPrabang #Laos #TakBat #ResponsibleTravel #MekongMoments #MekongTourismForum2017

 5. Kuangsi Waterfall and Bear Sanctuary

 We recommend crossing the bridge by the big waterfall and following the path up to the top.
-It takes about 20 minutes, and is a steep climb, but once you reach the peak you are rewarded with incredible views from the top of the falls and cool, clear blue pools that you’ll have almost all to yourself.
+It takes about 20 minutes and is one of the more strenuous things to do in Luang Prabang, but once you reach the peak you are rewarded with incredible views from the top of the falls and cool, clear blue pools that you’ll have almost all to yourself.

 Bear Sanctuary and Rescue Center